-We provided income tax expense of \$50 million and \$49 million for the fiscal year ended September 30, 2009 and 2008, respectively.
-The current year expense reflects the reversal of \$15 million of previously recognized tax benefits associated with the tax amortization on indefinite lived intangibles from the Acquisition, offset by a benefit of \$14 million from our new digital transfer pricing agreements.
+We provided income tax expense of \$50 million and \$49 million for the fiscal years ended September 30, 2009 and 2008, respectively.
+The 2009 fiscal year expense reflected the reversal of \$15 million of previously recognized tax benefits associated with the tax amortization of indefinite lived intangibles from the Acquisition, offset by a benefit of \$14 million related to new digital transfer pricing agreements.

 During the quarter ended March 31, 2009, we settled our federal income tax audit with the IRS for the fiscal years ended September 30, 2004 through September 30, 2006.
-The IRS has now commenced its audit of the fiscal years ended September 30, 2008 and September 30, 2007.
+The IRS commenced its audit of the fiscal years ended September 30, 2008 and September 30, 2007.
 Various tax years are currently under examination by state and local and foreign tax authorities.